outrunnl/dbcollect/INSTRUCTIONS.md

 ## Prerequisites

-* Python 2.6 or higher
+* Python 2.6 or higher, or 3.6 or higher
 * Python-argparse (is usually included in the Python distribution except for very old versions)
 * Enterprise Linux 6, 7 or 8, Solaris 11, IBM AIX 7
 * Some free space in /tmp (or elsewhere, use --tempdir)